Frequently Asked Question Answers

 What amenities are included in my housing?

-As part of the housing fees the following utilities are included gas, heat, water, electricity, Internet, cable T.V., and local telephone (including voice mail).
+As part of the housing fees the following utilities are included gas, heat, water, electricity, Internet, cable T.V., free laundry, and local telephone (including voice mail).
 You will need to provide a telephone.
 Just another perk to living out campus, no hassles with the bills!

 Reiver Tower rooms are 10’ x 17 ½’